 Woody also found work with the fort.
-He broke horses for the fort’s soldiers, he would recall in 1901, and, like John White, as a freighter for the fort, driving a ox-drawn wagon to Houston, Shreveport, and Galveston to pick up supplies.
-Sam’s brother-in-law, George Preston Farmer, husband of Woody’s sister Jane, was the fort’s sutler.
+He broke horses for the fort’s soldiers, he would recall in 1901, and, like John White, he worked as a freighter for the fort, driving an ox-drawn wagon to Houston, Shreveport, and Galveston to pick up supplies.
+George Preston Farmer, husband of Woody’s sister Jane, was the fort’s sutler.

-But Sam Woody eventually got restless.
+But Sam Woody eventually grew restless.
 He later would say, “The prettiest sight I ever saw is a new country, where man has never been and which is just as the great God of Heaven left it.”
 In 1854 Woody left Fort Worth, which had evolved from a fort into a town, and headed for “a new country.”